Aryetis/Obenkyobo/DevReadme.md

 - the <a href="https://github.com/koreader/koxtoolchain">koxtoolchain instructions</a> and work your way from here by cross-compiling qt for ARM and the QTPA kobo platform plugin.
 To validate your arm gcc, run your first non graphical "hello world" throught an ssh-server or use koreader "run command" option.
 - Or you can go the "easy" route and use @Rain92's <a href="https://github.com/Rain92/kobo-qt-setup-scripts">kobo-qt-setup-scripts</a> to setup everything "libs, Qt binaries, deployment scripts".

-Once you've got your arm QtBinaries, copy its folder (with necessaries additional libs) to `OtherFiles/Dependencies`
+Once you've got your arm QtBinaries, copy its folder (with necessaries additional libs) to `OtherFiles/Dependencies` (if you're trying to compile Obenkyobo)

-For Obenkyobo to work you'll also have to compile <a href="https://github.com/Aryetis/qt5-kobo-platform-plugin">qt5-kobo-platform-plugin</a> (for now use my fork of it as it includes a correct fbink build and a fix for sleepcover button) and have its folder next to Obenkyobo's folder.
-That way the packager.sh script will be able to grab the libkobo.so or libkobo.so.debug (you'll have to rename it) if you wish to build in debug mode.
+For Obenkyobo to work you'll also have to get and compile <a href="https://github.com/Aryetis/qt5-kobo-platform-plugin">qt5-kobo-platform-plugin</a> if you wish to debug any QPA specific stuff.

-You'll probably run along some troubles, so to save you some time here's the tldr version from the <a href="https://discord.com/channels/793941135419506728/796445063127236648/897503681275129876">discord discussion</a>
+You'll probably run along some troubles, so to save you some time here's the tldr version from my <a href="https://discord.com/channels/793941135419506728/796445063127236648/897503681275129876">discord discussion with devs who actually know their stuff</a>

 To compile the problematic brotli library, tldr switch to the 3.0.0 branch by :
 1. comment previous and following libs related content and prevent any git checkout/clean from install_libs.sh